Grace Lutheran Education and Sunday School Classes

 Sunday School at Grace

 Parenting is tough these days.
 Despite our vigilance and efforts to be a guiding force for our children, much of what influences our children is out of our immediate control.
 At Grace, we know the difference Christian education makes in the formation of your child as a young person of faith in today’s world.
 As parents, we make it a priority to send our children to school Monday through Friday to learn academic fundamentals.
 We also need to make it a priority to bring them to Sunday School every Sunday to learn how to navigate their Monday through Friday lives.
 The lessons they learn and the teachers that teach them may very well make the difference between a “right” choice and a “wrong” one.
-Grace offers Sunday School on Sunday mornings from 9:45 a.m. until 10:30 a.m., September through May.
-Here are some highlights from Grace’s Sunday School:
+Grace usually offers Sunday School on Sunday mornings from 9:45 a.m. until 10:30 a.m., September through May.
+For the 2020-2021 Sunday school year, please contact Jen Freeman, email@example.com for current offerings.

 Pr.
 Amanda Bergstrom meets with high school youth each week offering a safe place for our young adults to explore their faith and support each other in the journey to adulthood.

-Grace has more than twenty 7th and 8th-graders enrolled in Wednesday Confirmation class, but on a weekly basis, Grace offers a forum on Sunday mornings for this age group.
+Grace has more than twenty middle school aged students enrolled in Wednesday Confirmation class that meets during the school year (Sept.-May) Grace offers a forum on Sunday mornings for this age group.
 The lively forum includes discussion on subjects that students can use in their daily lives, such as friends, fighting temptation, finding your identity, choosing wisely, and God’s purpose for me.

 Classes for 3-year-olds through 4th-graders follow the gospel and lessons read in worship each weekend, giving parents and children an opportunity to discuss the correlation between what was learned in Sunday School, what was experienced in worship, and how to use what was learned in daily life.

-Grace has more than thirty adults who volunteer their time to prepare and present lessons and discussion on a wide variety of topics, from Bible stories to peer pressure.
+Grace has many dedicated adults who volunteer their time to prepare and present lessons and discussion on a wide variety of topics, from Bible stories to peer pressure.
 Why do these people devote hours each week to this ministry?
 Because they know the tremendous difference the influence of Christian mentors and teachers can make in the life of a child.

 Here’s the catch—our teachers can’t do this job alone.
 Children only benefit from Sunday School if parents commit to bringing them each week.
 Making a priority of attending weekly worship and Sunday School will not only make a positive difference in your child’s life but will make a positive difference in your family’s week as well.

-For more information on Grace’s Sunday School contact Melissa McMahon at 815/338-0554 or email her at firstname.lastname@example.org
+For more information on Grace’s Sunday School contact Jen Freeman at 815/338-0554 or email her at firstname.lastname@example.org